-- Online Options – Unfortunately, DivineOffice.org has had to suspend service to new members while they work on permissions issues. iBreviary is a great next choice and also has mobile apps.
+- Online Options – DivineOffice.org is a good option. iBreviary is a great next choice and also has mobile apps.
 Universalis is another good option.

 - How to Pray the LotH – a decent overview.
 We recommend starting with either morning or evening prayer, whichever works best for you.

 - Magnificat – inspired by the LotH.
 Many folks like this.
 It can be a good starter option, but we do recommend praying the “real” Office if you can.